for-giobbe/PAINT/markdowns/part_6.md

 done > comparative_genomics/crema_p450/Crematogaster_scutellaris_p450.fa
 ```

-Then all p450 protein sequences relative to the species _Apis mellifera_, _Lasius niger_, _Ooceraea biroi_ and _Themnotorax curvispinusus_ were downloaded from Uniprot
+Then all p450 protein sequences relative to the species _Apis mellifera_ and _Themnotorax curvispinusus_ were downloaded from Uniprot
 and merged with crema ones.
 Aalignement using mafft-gisni:

 ```